abdonrd/konami-code/README.md

 ## \<konami-code\>

-Polymer element to listen the Konami Code (↑↑↓↓←→←→BA).
+Web Component (with Polymer) to listen the Konami Code (↑↑↓↓←→←→BA).

 Example:
 <!---